21Errors/YTConverter/README.md

+#Update coming soon, with smaller app size, faster video converting and more !!
+I've just been a bit busy but trust me, ITS COMING !!

 # YT Playlist Converter 🎵

 A simple and powerful **stand-alone YouTube playlist converter** for Android.
 Convert YouTube videos and entire playlists to MP3 quickly and easily.